Skip to main content

 Common pitfalls

-1. Embedding sk_live_ in client code.
+1. Embedding the signing secret (sk_secret_…) in client code.
 Never.
-The sk_ is the signing secret — anyone who has it can mint tokens as anyone.
+Anyone who has it can mint tokens as anyone.
 Keep it server-side.

 2. Caching the minted JWT until expiry.
 Your tokenProvider() is called on every reconnect; if it returns a cached, expired-or-about-to-expire JWT, you'll thrash.
 Either mint a fresh JWT every call, or cache with a TTL well under the JWT's exp (e.g., mint with 1 h expiry, cache for 50 min).